Alf Seale Recalls working in Woodlawn Forestry

 Those two fields, I remember them planting those.
 They were all planted by hand at the time, and dug by hand.
 They dug all the drains by hand.
 ‘Twas a sort of a two man job to dig the drain.
 One lad cut the scraw and the other lad had to drag, pull it out.
 They could work pretty fast then.
 Another man came along after that and carted up the loose stuff.
 A drag would be like a four-pronged fork with the prongs turned down.
 They had to keep all those tools and mind them and… they had a little shed built inside there.
 I remember them building it.
 ‘Twas made with two bits a hazels, batons inside and outside and down between, about nine inches apart.
 Down between the hazels, they had it stuffed with rushes.
 So, ‘twas totally environmentally friendly.
 Of course it was thatched with rushes as well.

 Trying to keep dry on a very wet day wasn’t easy.
 They had oilskins alright but they would wet you.
-Yeah, you would be wet inside, pretty wet now, because in the forestry you were always getting wet because rushes were wet.
+You would be wet inside, pretty wet now, because in the forestry you were always getting wet because rushes were wet.
 And when it would stop raining, the trees would keep dropping for a long time.
 There were a lot of trees down along there.
 They were all cut out of it in the war years, some of them only cut for timber.
 They were cut and split – there were lime trees in it that Maguire and Patterson got for making matches.
 They were special because lime it seems was scarce enough.
 Beech was very plentiful.
 The beech nearly all went for firewood – and any other use they could make of it.

 The Art of Sawing